hercul3s/Packet-Sniffer/README.md

 # Packet Logger / Decryptor via Windivert

 ## Description
-It decompresses & decrypts the data received from the Network Layer without any injection and optionally prints them to a .Txt file or console.
+It decompresses & decrypts the rijndael 128 bit encrypted data received from the Network Layer without any injection and optionally prints them to a .Txt file or console.

 ## How to use